 - You get the picture

-Frankenstein—he was actually the crazy scientist, not the monster—set out to create a perfect being created out of the very best materials, and when banks start to build their architecture their goal is similar, and for a short period of time, their creation could be the perfect solution for their needs.
+Frankenstein—who was actually the crazy scientist, not the monster—set out to create a perfect being built out of the very best materials.
+When banks start to build their architecture their goal is similar, and for a short period of time, their creation could be the perfect solution for their needs.